getify/foi-lang/formalization-work/Foi-Specification.md

   used by runtime bookkeeping (namespace projection, sentinel comparison, effect-signature runtime state).
 Compiler-emitted only.
   Specified in §6.1.5.
+- **`Effect.Host.Counter`** -- host-internal minting of unique
+  opaque runtime values, used wherever the runtime needs an unforgeable per-value token (iterator sentinels, substrate identity for slot keying).
+Compiler-emitted only.
+Specified in §6.1.5.8.
 - **`Effect.Host.<Trace, Coverage, ...>`** -- compiler-inserted
   instrumentation kinds, source-position-carrying and compile-option-gated.
 Emitted natively during compilation passes;